zkamvar/test-with-renv/index.md

 ## A note about your global ~/.Rprofile

 There is currently a feature of {renv} that will include packages from your global .Rprofile in the package cache for your lesson.
-While it will not include these packages in the lockfile, if you have an .Rprofile file that uses other packages, you might want to consider disabling it for now.
+This has been fixed on the development version of renv (> 0.14), which you will get by running the `install.packages()` command above.

 See <https://github.com/rstudio/renv/issues/821> for details.